Backup Infrastructure Summary

 - Veeam Backup & Replication server

-VM Jobs Status, Agent Jobs and Policies Status, File Backup Jobs Status
+VM Jobs Status, Agent Jobs and Policies Status, Unstructured Data Jobs Status

-The charts reflect the latest status of VM protection jobs, agent protection jobs and policies, and file protection jobs for the selected level of the backup infrastructure hierarchy.
+The charts reflect the latest status of VM protection jobs, agent protection jobs and policies, and file and object storage protection jobs for the selected level of the backup infrastructure hierarchy.

 Every chart segment shows how many jobs ended with a specific status — failed jobs (red), jobs that ended with warnings (yellow), successfully performed jobs (green), and jobs that are currently running (blue).
 Click the necessary chart segment or a legend label to drill down to the list of jobs that ended up with the corresponding status.

-For more information on Veeam Backup & Replication VM job details, see VM Jobs.
+For more information on Veeam Backup & Replication VM job details, see Virtual Machines.

-For more information on Veeam Backup & Replication file job details, see File Jobs.
+For more information on Veeam Backup & Replication file and object storage job details, see Unstructured Data.

-For more information on Veeam Agent for Windows, Veeam Agent for Linux, Veeam Agent for Mac and Veeam Agent for Unix jobs managed by Veeam Backup & Replication servers, see Agent Jobs.
+For more information on Veeam Agent for Windows, Veeam Agent for Linux, Veeam Agent for Mac and Veeam Agent for Unix jobs and policies managed by Veeam Backup & Replication servers, see Computers.

 Top Repository Servers by Used Space